Darren Wrack: Walsall

 Wrack was signed by Walsall manager Ray Graydon on a free transfer in July 1998.
 He was voted onto the PFA Team of the Year as the "Saddlers" secured promotion out of the Second Division in the 1998–99 season after finishing in second place behind runaway leaders Fulham.
 He played 50 games during the 1999–2000 season as Walsall were immediately relegated back into the Second Division.
-Walsall achieved promotion via the play-offs at the end of the 2000–01 campaign, but Wrack was not included in the matchday squad for the play-off final victory over Reading.
+Walsall achieved promotion via the play-offs at the end of the 2000–01 campaign.
+Still, Wrack was not included in the matchday squad for the play-off final victory over Reading.
 He signed a new one-year contract in July 2002.
 He scored seven goals from 50 games in the 2002–03 season, and manager Colin Lee praised Wrack's versatility and willingness to play out of position.
 He signed a new two-year contract in June 2003.
 He was limited to 29 appearances during the 2003–04 season due to injury problems as Walsall suffered relegation.

 He scored seven goals in 43 League One games during the 2004–05 season.
-He signed a new contract in June 2005 which resulted in a pay cut but guaranteed him a testimonial; manager Paul Merson said that: "this is a real boost to us because when he's fit his name is first on the team sheet".
+He signed a new contract in June 2005, which resulted in a pay cut but guaranteed him a testimonial match; manager Paul Merson said: "this is a real boost to us because when he's fit his name is first on the team sheet".
 Wrack broke his leg following a challenge by Colin Miles during a 2–1 defeat to Yeovil Town in September 2005.
 It took him 13 months to return to full fitness, during which time Walsall were relegated.
 He marked his return to action with a last-minute goal in a 1–1 draw with Swansea City in a Football League Trophy tie on 17 October 2006.
 However, he pulled his hamstring during a 1–0 win over Hereford United on 18 November, which was only his second league start in a year.
 New manager Richard Money led the club to the League Two title in the 2006–07 season.
 Wrack was given a testimonial match against Wolverhampton Wanderers at the Bescot Stadium in April 2008, which attracted only 1,330 supporters.
 Both Wrack and long-time teammate Ian Roper were released by the club the following month; this was despite Wrack playing 44 games during the 2007–08 season.